Quick answer

 Common mistakes

 - Don't substitute a close color name without studio confirmation.
 Tan, suntan, caramel, and mocha look noticeably different on stage under lighting.
 'It's close enough' is the logic that results in two different-colored dancers in the same number.
+The shade-name conversion table across Capezio, Bloch, and Body Wrappers lives in what tights does my child need for recital, so when the local store's only 'caramel' is from a brand the studio sheet did not specify, you can check whether it actually maps to the requirement before betting on it under lights.

 - Don't use final-sale pricing on a deadline first-time fit.
 Sellers that discount tights or shoes heavily often have no-return policies.
 Under deadline pressure, a non-returnable wrong-size order is worse than paying full price with a working return policy.